hacktivist123/goignore/README.md

 ```sh
 go build ./goignore/cmd/goignore
 ```
 A goignore executable file should be generated for you, you can run all the commands outlined above but this time prepend it with `./`.
 Example:
 ```sh
 ./goingore list
 ```

+## Todo for Upcoming Release

+[] - Interactive mode
+[] - Allow users choose to initialize git repo in their folder [] - Use `goignore new` to auto detect language and scrap `goignore new language=auto` [] - Github actions to build main.go file and automatically create a excutable file that can be downloaded [] - Unit tests for all functions (should be part of github actions workflow) [] - Other installation options i.e brew, scoop and npm [] - Setup GoReleaser

 ## Contributing
 Contributions to goignore are welcome!
 If you encounter any issues, have suggestions, or want to contribute improvements, please open an issue or submit a pull request on the GitHub repository.